(This article was first published on 10 Apr 2021 and last updated as of 8 Oct, 2022)

 SORA is a volume-weighted overnight lending rate in the money market that market participants like financial institutions charge when they lend to one another.
 If it is an overnight lending rate which means its value fluctuates daily, how do you get a 1-month or 3-month SORA?

-If we plot the actual SORA values (daily rates) where the earliest available data starts from Oct 2005 until Jun 2021 (16-year period), you will see the volatility issue involved in using it as a loan peg:
+If we plot the actual SORA values (daily rates) where the earliest available data starts from Oct 2005 until Jun 2021 (we stop at this 16-year period as the conclusion will be the same even with extrapolation), you will see the volatility issue involved in using it as a loan peg:

 In order for SORA to be used as a loan peg, an average reading of SORA needs to be established.
 According to MAS, instead of simply taking simple averages (adding up all the daily readings divided by no of days in the period), compounding average over a period better reflects the economic costs of borrowing overnight over a specified period.
 It also better reflects time value of money more accurately.

 Imagine if your mortgage interest is pegged to actual daily spot SORA values, your interest rate can fluctuate greatly depending on which day in the month your interest rate is reset.